gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    message handling will prevent third party attempts to inject or replay SCTP packets resulting in impact on the received protected user message.
-In fact this document's solution is dependent on SCTP-AUTH and SCTP to prevent reordering of the DTLS records witin each protected user message.
+In fact this document's solution is dependent on SCTP-AUTH and SCTP to prevent reordering of the DTLS records within each protected user message.

    DTLS optionally supports record replay detection.
 Such replay detection could result in the DTLS layer dropping valid messages